Mart1Portfolio/Mart1Portfolio/README.md

 - 👋 Hi, I’m @Mart1Portfolio
 - 👀 I’m interested in Sociology, Data Analysis and Data Science.
-- 🌱 I’m currently learning Tableau and more about Machine Learning.
+- 🌱 I’m currently learning more and more about Machine Learning.
 - 💞️ I’m looking to collaborate on project linked to social science study, user experience and marketing study to contribute to the process of data production and analysis.
 - 📫 You can reach me at this email martin.coulon@sciencespo-lille.eu
 - 😄 Pronouns: He/Him